AtlasOfLivingAustralia/bie-index/doc/nameology/processing-basics.md

 * A taxon with a parent respects the rank structure.
 There are a few complications with the rank structure, since hybrids are effectively of the same rank as the parent species.

+### Taxonomic Status Mapping

+Taxonomic status mapping involves translating the way the taxa are represented in the source data into the standard vocabulary described in [the conventions](conventions.md#taxonomic-status).

+### Taxon Rank Mapping

+Each data source tends to have its own taxon rank vocabulary.
+These need to be translated into the ALA vocabulary described in [the conventions]((conventions.md#taxon-rank).

 ### DwCA Packaging